Skip to main content

 House Bill 3414

-We strongly oppose HB 3414 unless Section 2 is remedied.
+We strongly opposed HB 3414 unless Section 2 was remedied.

 As written, Section 2 of HB 3414 would require municipalities to grant variances (exemptions) to housing developers for a wide array of land-use regulations that were put in place to protect natural resources, community resiliency and livability.
 This could include protections for trees, wetlands, environmental zones, floodplains, and the Willamette River Greenway - among thousands of other land-use regulations in communities throughout our region.